Animal Photo Albums and Classification

 (b) Arachnida (Arachnids), Araneae (Spiders).

-Insecta (Insects) are the most diverse animals on the planet with over one million described species.
+Insecta (Insects) are the most diverse animals globally, with over one million described species.
 These include around 180,000 Lepidoptera (Butterflies and Moths) and over 6,000 Dragonflies and Damselflies (Odonata).
 Other insects such as Ants, Bees, Crickets, Grasshoppers, Mayflies, Stick Insects, and True Bugs account for the rest.

 The photo album collections feature a small selection of images arranged in four time-ordered evolutionary history groups: